-Examples of ROC curves to illustrate the detection performance of both TRIEDS and the RSSI-based approach are plotted in Fig. 14 and Fig. 15.
-The performance of the proposed TRIEDS working in a LOS environment is similar to that in a NLOS environment.
+to that in an NLOS environment.
 Generally, TRIEDS achieves a better accuracy for events detection with a lower false alarm rate, compared with the RSSI-based approach.
-In both scenarios, TRIEDS achieves almost perfect detection performance in differentiating between $S_i, i \ge 1$ and S_0 .
+In both scenarios, TRIEDS achieves almost perfect detection performance in differentiating between S_i , $i \ge 1$ and S_0 .
 Moreover, the RSSI method has a better accuracy in the LOS case than that in the NLOS case.

 The corresponding overall performance comparison for TRIEDS and the RSSI-based method is shown in Table IV.
-It is obvious that the farther the receiver and the transmitter are separated, the better accuracy TRIEDS achieves.
+It is obvious that the farther the RX and the TX are separated, the better accuracy TRIEDS achieves.
 Moreover, compared with Table III, the accuracy of RSSI-based method improves a lot in LOS environment, whereas the one of TRIEDS degrades slightly.
-Moreover, comparing the results in Table III and Table IV, the detection performance for TRIEDS degrades a little when the receiver and the transmitter change the transmission scheme from NLOS to LOS.
-Because of the dominant LOS path in LOS transmission, the ability to perceive multipath components which is far away from the direct link degrades, leading to a worse detection accuracy.
+Moreover, comparing the results in Tables III and IV, the detection performance for TRIEDS degrades a little when the RX and the TX change the transmission scheme from NLOS to LOS.
+As of the dominant LOS path in LOS transmission, the ability to perceive multipath components which is far away from the direct link degrades, leading to a worse detection accuracy.